cotes2020/jekyll-theme-chirpy/_tabs/scientific-notes.md

 That said, the very personalized approach of Obsidian may get in the way of collaboration, since each contributor, in all probability, has a very unique way of making notes on a particular topic.
 To deal with this, we simply have independent 'pools' that authors make their own notes in.
 One can think of the root directory of _Scientific Notes_ as a library, with different sections corresponding to different authors.
 Apart from such pools, there is also a common pool where authors can directly collaborate on notes.

-Contributions from any and every person are protected, and individual pools are not encouraged to be changed without pull requests, unless the changed pool is one's own.
-Any change is accompanied by remarks and discussion to ensure that there is no conflict of interests.
+Contributions from any and every person are protected, and individual pools are edited only using pull requests, unless the pool is one's own.
+Any pull request is also accompanied by remarks and discussion to ensure that there is no conflict of interests.

 All in all, _Scientific Notes_, like _Tempus Spatium_, is an experiment for exploring theoretical physics and mathematics.
 Feel free to visit [the project's GitHub repository](https://github.com/Booodaness/Scientific-Notes) to star it, read it on your computer or contribute to it!